simoneangarano/SoftwareFI/README.md

 ```

-# To cite this work
+# To cite the original work

 **2022 IEEE 28th International Symposium on On-Line Testing and Robust System Design (IOLTS)**